Postoperative Laser Treatment Instructions

 - Swelling may occur.
 Ice pack, as needed, for the first 24 hours, at 10-15 minute intervals.

-- Rinse as directed with Peridex, both morning and night.
-In between, rinse gently every 3 hours with warm salt water ( teaspoon of salt dissolved in 8 oz. of warm water).
+- Use PerioSciences gel as directed – three (3) times a day for the first week, followed by two (2) times a day AM/PM.
 Do not brush or floss your teeth in the treated area until instructed to do so.
 Brush, floss and follow other homecare measures in the areas of your mouth that were not treated by the surgery.

 - During the first day, drink liquids only.
 A liquid dietary supplement (e.g. Boost, Ensure, etc.) may be recommended.
 Do not drink through a straw.
 During the first week, try to eat soft, but nutritious foods.
 Do not chew where the surgery was performed.
 For the first month following treatment, you should continue to make soft food choices.

 - Carefully avoid chewing food in the areas of the mouth where the laser has been used.
 One of the most important results of laser surgery is the healing that occurs following the initial procedure.
 It is extremely important not to dislodge the tiny clots that form in the gums.

 - No strenuous physical activity or exercise for 2-3 days following surgery.

 - Avoid smoking for 3 days following the surgery.